SoheilKhodayari/same-site-wiki/docs/attacks/xs-leaks.md

 ### postMessage Broadcasts

 Similarly to the previous threat, attackers can issue top-level navigation requests using the [window.open()](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) JavaScript API, listen to broadcasted postMessages from the opened web page, and leak the user state by comparing the set of observed messages, as long as these messages are state-dependent.
-Note that ehe opened webpage can send message back to its opener, e.g., via the `window.opener.postMessage()` API.
+Note that the opened webpage can send message back to its opener, e.g., via the `window.opener.postMessage()` API.

 **Example.** The script below demonstrates how to access the broadcasted messages from a cross-origin webpage.